Jaime1108/VulSheriff/README.md

-# 🛡️ VulSheriff — Ethical Web Vulnerability Scanner
+# 🤠 Site Sheriff — Ethical Web Vulnerability Scanner

-**VulSheriff** is an educational and interactive web-based vulnerability scanner designed to simulate real-world web security testing in a safe, ethical environment.
+**Site Sheriff** is an educational and interactive web-based vulnerability scanner designed to simulate real-world web security testing in a safe, ethical environment.
 The goal of the project is to **teach, detect, and visualize** common web vulnerabilities such as SQL injection, XSS, and weak authentication while promoting **ethical hacking** and **secure coding practices**.

 ---

-## 🚀 Features
+## 🔥 Features

 - 🔍 **Automated Vulnerability Scanning**
   Detects common web vulnerabilities including SQL Injection, Cross-Site Scripting (XSS), broken authentication, and insecure admin portals.